Without expression; silencing the role of the menstrual cycle in ill health- Part 2.

 Additionally, as discussed in a previous post, the role of the menstrual cycle (or hormonal medications) in causing, or affecting, non-bleeding-related symptoms can be overlooked, in favour of prioritising, then ‘splitting and fitting’ these symptoms into traditional (linguistic and conceptual) categories (e.g. upset stomach fits under gastroenterology, low mood under psychiatry, and migraine under neurology).

-It is as though the menstrual (blood) taboo has restricted our vocabulary, preventing us from adequately noticing, naming, and categorising (especially in terms of grouping) hormone-cycle-related symptoms.
+It is as though the menstrual (blood) taboo has restricted our vocabulary, preventing us from adequately noticing, naming, and categorising (especially in terms of grouping) menstrual-cycle-related symptoms.

 5. Danger words